MJBlatherwick/SoftwareDevLab/notes.md

 4. Raise a pull request from this branch into main
 5. Observe the output.
 You should notice that the job fails.

 Now debug the test and fix the code to pass.
+You can run pytest from within the api folder to run the tests locally: `python3 -m pytest`

+A file is located at api/example_mongodb.py which should help demonstrate how to aggregate the data.

 Once satisfied, you can push the changes and the action should complete successfully.
 The branch can then be merged.

 ## Managing vulnerabilities
 Dependabot is a useful tool to help manage vulnerable dependencies.
 It can automatically detect and raise PR's against your codebase when it finds a vulnerability it knows how to fix.
 To demonstrate this: